 MAX WYMAN is a Vancouver writer and arts policy consultant, and one of Canada’s leading cultural commentators.
 Born and educated in England, he spent several years as a journalist in London before emigrating to Canada in 1967.
 He was dance, music and drama critic for The Vancouver Sun and CBC Radio for over 30 years, and is the author of a number of books on the arts in Canada, among them Dance Canada: An Illustrated History (named as one of the “165 Great Canadian Books of the Century” in 2000), a biography of ballerina Evelyn Hart, a collection of his dance writings over three decades, and The Defiant Imagination: Why Culture Matters, a passionate manifesto asserting the central importance of the arts and culture to modern Canada.
-His most recent book, The Black Tulip Conunudrum, is his first venture into fiction.
+The Black Tulip Conundrum was his first venture into fiction.
 He has also completed a biography of Oleg Vinogradov, former artistic director of the Kirov (Mariinsky) Ballet of St. Petersburg.
-He recently completed a sequel to The Defiant Imagination, The Compassionate Imagination, and is currently working on a memoir, Notes Toward a Life.
+He recently completed a sequel to The Defiant Imagination, The Compassionate Imagination, and is currently working on a memoir.

-He has written extensively on arts topics for magazines and encyclopedias in Canada and abroad, has consulted on arts policy and strategy for the federal government and for the governments of Alberta and British Columbia, and has lectured and consulted on public arts policy across North America.
+He has written extensively on arts topics for magazines and encyclopedias in Canada and abroad, has consulted on arts policy and strategy for the federal government and for the governments of Alberta and British Columbia, and has lectured on public arts policy across North America.
 He has also taught critical writing and dance history extensively in Canada and Europe.

 He is deeply involved in issues around the integration of the arts, culture and creative activity into education.
 He was a founding member of the multi-agency Canadian arts and learning action coalition, chaired the Canadian Commission for UNESCO’s cross-Canada consultations on the topic, led the Canadian delegation to UNESCO’s first world summit on arts and education in Portugal in the spring of 2006, spoke at the second world summit in Seoul in 2010, and was a keynote speaker at the World Creativity Summit (a follow-up to the Portugal event) in Hong Kong in 2007, Taipei in 2008 and Newcastle in 2009.
 He recently completed several years as a member of the steering committee of the International Network for Research in Arts Education, was a member of the board of the Canadian Network for Arts and Learning, and was chair of the advisory board for the Imaginative Education Research Group at Simon Fraser University.

 For his services to the arts he was made an Officer of the Order of Canada in 2001, and received an honorary Doctor of Letters degree from Simon Fraser University in 2003.
-Other honours include the Queen’s 25th, 50th and 60th Jubilee Medals and the Canada 125 Medal and the inaugural Cecilia Zhang award from the Royal Conservatory of Music in Toronto.
+Other honours include the Queen’s 25th, 50th and 60th Jubilee Medals, the Canada 125 Medal and the inaugural Cecilia Zhang award from the Royal Conservatory of Music in Toronto.
 In 2015 he and his wife Susan Mertens were appointed inaugural Jack and Doris Shadbolt Community Scholars at Simon Fraser University.
 The Max Wyman Award in Critical Writing, an annual $5,000 prize celebrating achievement in commentary on the performing, visual and literary arts, was launched in 2017.